 In September 2015, the Company entered into an agreement with Collagen Solutions (UK) Limited (the "Supplier") to purchase soluble collagen that meets specifications provided by the Company.
 The initial term of the agreement is three years and will automatically renew from year to year thereafter unless otherwise terminated with at least 180 days' notice by either party.
 Pursuant to the agreement, starting 12 months after entering into the agreement, the Company will be required to order a minimum amount of material and/or services totaling \$150 from the Supplier in each calendar year until the expiration of the initial term of the agreement.
 The Company also committed to pay a non-refundable payment totaling \$123 by the end of 2015.
 This expense was recorded to research and development expense as of December 31, 2015.
-As of June 30, 2016, the Company has paid \$93 under the terms of the agreement.
-The remaining amount of \$30 is expected to be paid in second half of 2016 per agreement with the supplier.
+As of September 30, 2016, the Company has paid \$93 under the terms of the agreement.
+The remaining amount of \$30 is expected to be paid in the fourth quarter of 2016.